177 Huntington Avenue

-David Lazer is a Distinguished Professor of Political Science and Computer and Information Science at Northeastern University and co-director for the NULab for Texts, Maps, and Networks.
-Prior to joining Northeastern University, he was on the faculty at the Harvard Kennedy School (1998-2009).
+David Lazer is a distinguished professor of political science and computer and information science at Northeastern University.
+He co-directs the NULab for Texts, Maps, and Networks.
+Prior to joining Northeastern University, Lazer was on the faculty at the Harvard Kennedy School (1998-2009).

 His research focuses on the nexus of network science, computational social science, and collaborative intelligence.
 He founded the citizen science website Volunteer Science and the political visualization website VisPolics.
 His research has been published in journals such as Science, Proceedings of the National Academy of Science, the American Political Science Review, and the Administrative Science Quarterly.
 His work has received extensive media coverage by The New York Times, NPR, The Washington Post, The Wall Street Journal, and CBS Evening News.

 Lazer serves as a board member for the International Network of Social Network Analysts, reviewing editor for Science, associate editor of Social Networks and Network Science, and on numerous other editorial boards and program committees.
 He is a founder of the Political Networks Section, as well as a founder and founding host of the Political Networks conference.

 R. Epstein, R. Robertson, D. Lazer, C. Wilson, “Suppressing the Search Engine Manipulation Effect (SEME).
 Proceedings of the ACM on Human Computer Interaction, November, 2017